 COLUMBIA, S.C.
-(AP) - A panel led by two former attorneys general has released 23 recommendations on how to overhaul South Carolina's ethics laws.
+(AP) - A panel led by two former attorneys general is releasing its recommendations on how to overhaul South Carolina's ethics laws.

 The panel is 1 of several such study committees.
 The House Republican and Democratic caucuses each have one, as do senators.
 Lawmakers of both parties say ethics reform is a priority this year.

 Evangelist Franklin Graham prayed on a sidewalk outside the Pentagon Thursday after his invitation to a prayer service inside was withdrawn because of comments that insulted people of other religions.
 More>>

 South Carolina must seek the next contract for taxpayers' credit monitoring services next month to prevent a coverage lapse.
 Mid-July is the deadline for assuring a new contract is in place before the one-year contract...More >>